-Remember, some companies may try to substitute a species within the family and try to sell it for therapeutic use.
+Remember, some companies may try to substitute a species within the family and try to sell it for purposes other than frangrance.
 So make sure you know your source and you are purchasing the right species!

 Where is the name derived from?
 Pelargonium is a Greek word derived from Palargos meaning "stork".